Table of Contents_

 WHY WE LIKE IT: This small electric smoker for barbecue is lighter and more portable than most, weighing just over 33 lbs.
 It also features convenient handles and a viewing window so you can check on the cooking process as you go.

 Great for cooking barbecue or smoking fish, this is one of only a few electric meat smokers in its class that offers a built-in viewing window as well as an analog thermometer in the door.
 It’s also light and easy to move, weighing just 33 lbs, which is less than most electric smokers.
 It has two wrought iron handles for easy carrying.

 The heating element is 1500 watts and is controlled by a simple dial that sets the temperature.
 There’s no digital control panel as on some of the options we’ve seen, but this smoker does allow you to check on the cooking process using its nifty viewing window.
-The 3-in-1 drip pan, water pan, and wood chip tray is convenient for cleaning, but it does require you to open the door in order to add wood chips.
+The 3-in-1 drip pan, water pan, and wood chip tray are convenient for cleaning, but it does require you to open the door to add wood chips.

 Award: BEST HEAVY DUTY

 WHY WE LIKE IT: This traditional and heavy-duty meat smoker is great for cooking barbecue, especially if you have some expertise or the motivation to experiment with the cooking process.
 It uses a top-loading design with a flat top that helps juices drip down and increase the flavor.